EBZebra/docs/edge/source/guide/printingGuide.md

 	123 Castle Drive, Kingston, RI 02881
 	(401) 555-4CUT

-You can use the [RhoFile.join](../api/File#mjoinSTATIC) helper function and the [Application.publicFolder](../api/Application#ppublicFolder) property to create a fully qualified path to the `address.cpcl` file.
+Use the [RhoFile.join](../api/File#mjoinSTATIC) helper function and the [Application.publicFolder](../api/Application#ppublicFolder) property to create a fully qualified path to the `address.cpcl` file.
 This file path would then be passed to the [sendFileContents](../api/printingzebra#msendFileContents) method:

 Sample JavaScript code: